Blueberry Bush Yellow Leaves Explained: How Soil for Blueberry Plants Affects Blueberry Leaves Turning Yellow

 • Q: Why are my blueberry leaves turning yellow?

-• A: Yellow leaves on blueberry plants often indicate iron chlorosis, which is commonly caused by alkaline soils or a high pH.
-This condition prevents the plant from absorbing iron, leading to yellowing, especially in new leaves.
+• A: Yellow leaves on blueberry plants often indicate iron chlorosis.
+This often happens when the soil is alkaline with a high pH.
+Iron chlorosis prevents the plant from absorbing iron, leading to yellowing, especially in new leaves.

 • Q: How can I confirm that soil pH is causing the yellowing leaves?